This post may contain affiliate links.

 Deforestation

-Forests are rapidly being cleared to meet the demand for furniture, paper, and palm oil.
+Forests are being rapidly cleared to meet demand for furniture, paper, and palm oil.
 Deforestation not only destroys habitats and threatens species but also reduces the planet’s capacity to absorb carbon dioxide, worsening global warming.

 Loss of Biodiversity